Staphylococcus hominis: Biology

-Numerous coagulase-negative staphylococci appear commonly on the skin of human.
+Numerous coagulase-negative staphylococci appear commonly on human skin.
 Of these species, S. epidermidis and S. hominis are the most abundant.
 While S. epidermidis tends to colonize the upper part of the body, S. hominis tends to colonize in areas with numerous apocrine glands, such as axillae and the pubic region.
 In a certain study, S. hominis was calculated to account for 22% of the total staphylococcal species recovered from individuals, second to S. epidermidis at 46%.
 S. hominis is the predominant species on the head, axillae, arms, and legs.

 S. hominis, as well as most other staphylococcal species common on the human skin, is able to produce acid aerobically from glucose, fructose, sucrose, trehalose, and glycerol.
 Some strains were also able to produce acid from turanose, lactose, galactose, melezitose, mannitol, and mannose.
 Most strains colonize on the skin for relatively short periods of time compared to other Staphylococcus species.
 They, on average, stay on the skin for only several weeks or months.

 The cell wall contains low amounts of teichoic acid and glutamic acid.
 The cell wall teichoic acid contains glycerol and glucosamine.

 S. hominis cells are Gram-positive cocci, usually 1.2 to 1.4 μm in diameter.
 They appear normally in tetrads and sometimes in pairs.